rkh/income-tax/readme.md

 #### United States

 * **Federal only:** By default, only federal taxes are calculated.
-* **State taxes:** Passing in the `state` option with either the full name of the state of the two letter abbreviation will also take state taxes into account.
+* **State taxes:** Passing in the `state` option with either the full name of the state or the two letter abbreviation will also take state taxes into account.
 * **Washington, D.C.:** Use the state option as if it was a state, which by the way it should be.
 * **Guam, Puerto Rico, and other territories:** Treat them like separate countries.